jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 It’s such a simple campaign that lists the ingredients of a Big Mac and yet it was so memorable.
 My generation can still sing it.

 McDonald's was known for its consistency.
-A Big Mac was, ans still is, a Big Mac everywhere.
+A Big Mac was, and still is, a Big Mac everywhere.
 Consistency was even in their advertising by singing its ingredients.
 It may not be the best burger in the world, but you know what you are getting when you order one.

 This didn’t work so well for my family.
 My father and I were both picky eaters.
 Onions?
 Yuck!
 Pickles?
 Oof!
 Don’t get me started with the special sauce that McDonald’s won’t even identify.